-The Governing Body of Lewknor Church of England Primary School undertakes the regular review of safeguarding related policies and procedures that operate in our school.
+The governing body of Lewknor Church of England Primary School undertakes the regular review of safeguarding related policies and procedures that operate in our school.

-The governing Body has a crucial role in monitoring and challenging staff on the effectiveness of safeguarding arrangements.
+The governing body has a crucial role in monitoring and challenging staff on the effectiveness of safeguarding arrangements.

-Our governing body ensures that:
+Our governing body ensure that:

-- There is a DSL (Deborah Cole) for safeguarding and child protection who is a member of the senior leadership team and who has undertaken the approved LSCB training in inter-agency working, in addition to basic child protection training. - There is a Child Protection Policy and procedures that are consistent with LSCB requirements, reviewed annually and made available to parents on request (see website). - There are procedures for dealing with allegations of abuse made against members of staff including allegations made against the head teacher (see Management of Allegations Against Staff Policy). - Safer recruitment procedures that include the requirement for appropriate checks in line with national guidance (see single central record). - A training strategy that ensures all staff, including the head teacher, receive child protection training, with refresher training at three-yearly intervals.
-The DSL should receive refresher training at two-yearly intervals (see staff training certificates and annual safeguarding report). - Regular update sessions for staff regarding safeguarding.
-Keeping staff up to date with any changes and ensuring that safeguarding remains a priority within the setting (new policies and procedures read and signed off by all staff). - Arrangements to ensure that all temporary staff and volunteers are made aware of the school's arrangements for child protection. (new policies and procedures read and signed off by all temporary staff and volunteers).

-• The governing body nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the head teacher.
-An annual report will be submitted to the local authority about how the governing body's duties have been carried out.
+- A DSL for safeguarding and child protection has undertaken the approved LSCB training in inter-agency working, in addition to basic child protection training. - A child protection policy and procedures that are consistent with LSCB requirements is reviewed annually and made available to parents on request. - There are procedures for dealing with allegations of abuse made against members of staff including allegations made against the head teacher. - There are safer recruitment procedures that include the requirement for appropriate checks in line with national guidance. - There is a training strategy that ensures all staff, including the head teacher, receive child protection training, with refresher training at threeyearly intervals.
+The DSL should receive refresher training at two-yearly intervals. - There are regular update sessions for staff regarding safeguarding.
+Keeping staff up-to-date with any changes and ensuring that safeguarding remains a priority within the setting. - There are arrangements to ensure that all temporary staff and volunteers are made aware of the school's arrangements for child protection. - The governing body nominates a member (normally the chair) to be responsible for liaising with the local authority and other agencies in the event of an allegation being made against the head teacher.
+An annual report, completed by the Headteacher, will be submitted to the local authority about how the governing body's duties have been carried out.
 Any weaknesses or areas of concern will be rectified without delay.